Schloss Moritzburg (Zeitz)

 Schloss Moritzburg is a Schloss (palace) in Zeitz on the White Elster in the Burgenlandkreis in Saxony-Anhalt.
-The present baroque building dates from the 17th century and was previously a royal palace and fortified seat of a bishop.
-Zeitz Cathedral is also located on the site.
+The present baroque building dates from the 17th century.
+Before that, it was a royal palace and fortified seat of a bishop.
+The Zeitz Cathedral of St. Peter and Paul is also located on the site.

 History

-In connection with the foundation of the Archbishopric of Magdeburg in 967 the diocese of Zeitz was founded as an auxiliary bishopric in 968 by Otto I.
+In connection with the foundation of the Archbishopric of Magdeburg in 967 the diocese of Zeitz was founded as an auxiliary bishopric in 968 by Otto I. In 976, his son Otto II gave the already existing royal castle to the bishop.
+In 1028, the bishop's seat was moved to Naumburg, which is 35 km away, and in 1285 back to Zeitz again.